businesscardorganizer-pt-042219/labs1-businesscardorganizer-UI-Douglas-/README.md

-# Marketing Webpage for Business Card Organizer (Possibly now called BizQR)
+# Marketing Webpage for BizQR

 ## Important Links for Project